 The majority of the berms and the eastern slope are covered with a mixture of vegetation.
-The vegetation is primarily a mix of dense brush, saplings and vines with a mixture of mature trees up to approximately 3 ft. in diameter.
+The vegetation is generally a mix of dense brush, saplings and vines with numerous mature trees up to approximately 3 ft. in diameter.
 A representation of the vegetative cover and surface conditions observed is provided on Figure 4.
+While limited amounts of asphalt exist in the soils on the slope leading down to the creek, the existing developed topsoil and vegetative cover and root systems have served to stabilize the soil and protect the slope.
+No evidence of active erosion was observed, and asphalt was not observed to be entering the creek.